 Turning to in-workout data, there is much more complexity to comprehend.

-Supersapiens determines a whole spectrum of Glucose levels but the two main types are low-intensity zones and higher intensity Performance Zones.
+Supersapiens determine a whole spectrum of Glucose levels but the two main types are low-intensity zones and higher-intensity Performance Zones.

 A Non-Fuelled, Low-Intensity Workout

 My understanding is that endurance workouts should be mostly fuelled by fat-burning and that a relatively stable and low glucose reading should be expected.
 Indeed that’s what I found in this easy run of 70 minutes or so.

 In this case, Supersapiens automatically uploaded my run from the Apple Watch 6 and then performed its Glucose analysis over the duration of the workout.

 My glucose reading dropped during the run but the drop would be ‘normal’ from the point of view of a regular day.
 However viewed in the context of the workout (second image) the glucose levels were low and they weren’t low because I was using all the glucose up, I simply didn’t need much of it.
 So the third image contextualises this in Supersapiens Low-Intensity Zones and shows other info like, for example, the low variability of the reading.
 Fine.

 A thought: Perhaps straying into your true Zone 3 (of 5 zones) would be revealed by an uptick in glucose levels?

 Take Out: From these kinds of tests I am fairly happy that they probably are the fat burning workouts I intended them to be.
 If there was more variability or if the glucose dropped really low then I might have something to look closer at but these seem cool to me.
 There may well be an argument that I could still have kept the glucose levels higher with some fuelling and that might have aided recovery.

 The same workout sync functionality has just gone live for Training Peaks too.